-With the 6-day Excused, In-Person Absentee Voting, voters will be checked-in on an E-Poll Book and will have to fill out a SBE 44E form attesting to the reason that they are required to vote early.
+During the 6-day Excused, In-Person Absentee Voting period, voters will be checked-in on an E-poll Book and will fill out an SBE 44E form attesting to the reason that they are required to vote early.
 The Clerk will retain this paper copy printed from VRS for 22 months after the election.